-11) Alternate forward lunges landing heel then toe.
+11. Alternate forward lunges, landing heel, then toe.
 Be sure to step far enough away that your front knee does not pass the toes.
 The knee should stay directly above the ankle.
 Right and left equals one repetition.
-Do 12 front lunges and then 12 alternating back lunges for the quads and glutes.
+Do 12 front lunges, then 12 alternating back lunges for the quads and glutes.

-13) Plank push-ups.
-Get back into a plank position and this time alternate a full push-up with a 10 second right side plank and another push-up with a left side plank.
+13. Plank push-ups.
+Get back into a plank position and alternate a full push-up with a 10-second, right side plank and another push-up with a left side plank.
 That equals one repetition.
 Do 10 of these (20 push-ups in all).

-17) External oblique side crunches.
-Lay on your back with shoulders flat on the floor and hands behind the head.
+17. External oblique side crunches.
+Lie on your back with shoulders flat on the floor and hands behind the head.
 Bend your knees and drop them off to the right side.
-Move the knees up to hip level so the body forms the letter "L" from knees to hips to head.
+Move the knees up to hip level, so the body forms the letter "L" from knees to hips to head.
 Crunch the chest to the ceiling for 40 each side.
 Repeat on the left.
-(Photo on right) The more intense version of this is to extend your right arm out from the shoulder and lift both knees off the floor as you lift up onto your elbow.
-(Photo on left)
+The more intense version of this is to extend your right arm out from the shoulder and lift both knees off the floor as you lift up onto your elbow.

-21) Upper and lower back.
+21. Upper and lower back.
 We worked the abdominals quite a bit, so now it's time to work the opposing muscles in the back.
-Lay face down with arms long and extended out at shoulder level, forming a "T" with your body.
+Lie face down with arms long and extended out at shoulder level, forming a "T" with your body.
 Lift the head, chest, shoulders, hands, legs and feet off the floor.
 Lower down and repeat the move 20 times.

-22) Final cardio interval of Jacks, and jogging for 2 minutes.
+22. Final cardio interval of jacks and jogging for two minutes.

-23) Do a 5 minute cool down with the same moves in the warm up.
+23. Do a five-minute cooldown with the same moves in the warmup.

-24) Stretch (see home page for a quick and free stretch video) hamstrings, calves, quadriceps, hip flexors, inner and outer thighs, glutes, triceps, pectorals, trapezious and rhomboids (upper back), and lower back with standing rolls or cat/cow.
+24. Stretch (see home page for a quick and free stretch video) hamstrings, calves, quadriceps, hip flexors, inner and outer thighs, glutes, triceps, pectorals, trapezius and rhomboids (upper back), and lower back with standing rolls or cat/cow.

 More from Nikki at www.nikkifitness.com:

 Nikki Fitness is a personal trainer, group exercise instructor, writer and publicist living in New York City.
 She started as a cheerleader at Syracuse University, but became certified in fitness before her beach wedding so that she could get back in shape.
-Laura, a graduate student, working mom, and military wife, inspired Nikki's Military Wife Workout (MWW) for all military wives.
+Laura, a graduate student, working mom and military wife, inspired Nikki's Military Wife Workout (MWW) for all military wives.
 Find more articles by Nikki at her article archive.
 Learn more at www.nikkifitness.com.
-For more Nikki Fitness blogs, visit her blog archive.